Yvan4001/bot_discord_news_nitendo/Readme.md

 [Invite Link](https://discord.com/oauth2/authorize?client_id=1352592460664016916)

 ## Usage
 To use the bot, simply type `/nintendonews` followed by the number of news items you want to fetch last from [Nintendo](https://www.nintendo.com/us/whatsnew/).
-You can see the results in canals `#bot` or `#anime-manga`.
+You can see the results in canals `#nitendo-news`.

 ## Roles and Permissions
 This bot requires the following roles: